manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

 - The [Motivational Narrative][roadmap4] as a summary to the {{ roadmap_item }}'s goal;
   - We suggest using the following pattern if the actor of the deliverable is not clear:
     `**In order to** {GOAL},<br>**The project will** {ACTION}.`;
+  - An accompanying executive summary with a slightly more detailed description of the deliverables;
 - Detailed information collected from the discussion regarding nature and scope, under the **Reasoning** section;